This post may contain affiliate links. We may receive a comission from purchases made through these links

 If you don’t have a Payoneer account yet, you can sign up through this link to get a $25 bonus.
 The bonus is released once you receive $1,000 in payments to your account.

-Required working time is 20 hours weekly or 4 hours from Monday to Friday, although you can complete the 20 hours during the weekend.
+As a social media evaluator working on Project Uolo, you will be required to work 20 hours weekly (4 hours from Monday to Friday), If needed, you can work during the weekend to complete the 20 hours.
 All work is online and completed remotely.
 Sometimes, extra hours are available, and you receive a notification from the project support team letting you know how many additional hours you can work.

 The work is online and done remotely through a Facebook tool known as SRT.
 If the agent has not previously participated in a project that is developed on this platform, they must wait for an email inviting them to create a user on it.